chhotavakeel/updatedsite/_notes/Public/all-electricity-is-accounting.md

 [^1]: usually through minimum offtake obligations or take-or-pay contracts.

-[^2]: or if it's cheaper to produce not-electricity yourself, provided that your marketplace-purchased not-electricity isn't giving you any other benefits.
+[^2]: or if it's cheaper to produce not-electricity yourself, provided that your market-procured not-electricity isn't giving you any other benefits.